Nadia Ahmad Samdin

-Nadia Ahmad Samdin (born 1990) is a Singaporean politician and lawyer.
-A member of the governing People's Action Party (PAP), she has been the Member of Parliament (MP) representing the Cheng San–Seletar division of Ang Mo Kio GRC since 2020.
+Nadia binte Ahmad Samdin (born 22 March 1990) is a Singaporean politician, lawyer and former media producer.
+A member of the governing People's Action Party (PAP), she has been the Member of Parliament (MP) for the Cheng San division of Ang Mo Kio Group Representation Constituency (GRC) since 2025.
+She had previously represented the defunct Cheng San–Seletar division of the same constituency between 2020 and 2025.

 Education

 Nadia attended CHIJ Katong Convent and Victoria Junior College before graduating from the Singapore Management University with a Bachelor of Laws.

 Career

 Nadia was formerly a current affairs producer for CNA.
 She subsequently returned to TSMP Law Corporation to be associate director in the firm's corporate transactional team.
 In 2020, she left the firm to join Tri Sector Associates, a social impact consultancy.